 The chances are, if you have thought it, someone else has already asked it, so I've tried to put together here, some of the more frequently asked questions (FAQs) that I receive, to help you be reassured and at ease about making the decision to seek help.
 If you have a question that hasn't been answered here, I'd be happy to hear from you and I'll do my best to answer your query.

-During hypnosis, I utilise this relaxed state within you to make positive suggestions to your unconscious mind, based on what you tell me you want to achieve.
-Your unconscious is in a much more receptive position when you are in hypnosis, so it is an incredibly effective tool, to take you towards your solution.
+During hypnosis I utilise this state within you to make positive suggestions to your unconscious mind, based on what you tell me you want to achieve.
+Your unconscious is in a much more receptive position when you are in this relaxed state so it is an incredibly effective tool, to take you towards your solution.
 When combined with other tools and techniques, such as NLP can make short work of long-standing problems.

 Now to answer the second question.
 Yes, it is a safe, and natural state that we all go in and out of many times during our day, perhaps without even knowing it.
 If you have ever been driving along a road and then 'come to' and wondered who was in control of the car for the last five minutes, or been ’miles away’ when someone is trying to talk to you - that's trance, and we are all very good at it.
 It's a little like day-dreaming for some people, but it also often heightens the awareness of the senses too.

 It can be a little like daydreaming.
 Generally a very pleasant sensation where you are conscious of what is going on around you and what is happening throughout the session, but may choose to ‘drift off’ with your own thoughts from time to time.
 Some people report being more conscious of things happening around them, during hypnosis, with a heightened sense of awareness.
 So, you see, we all experience it differently, and the one thing I do know is that everyone's experience is unique, so it isn't possible to get it 'wrong'.
 The way you experience hypnosis is the right way for you, and it may well be different to someone else.